 A provider may be sourced using the “Find a Provider Tool” on the My Aged Care Website.
 Comparing providers for their fees and the number of services they are able to provide is recommended.

-IN CONCLUSION, WHICH IS THE RIGHT DIRECTION TO TAKE AND WHY HAVE I BEEN REFRERED TO THE RAS AS APPOSED TO THE ACAT/S?
+IN CONCLUSION, WHICH IS THE RIGHT DIRECTION TO TAKE, AND WHY HAVE I BEEN REFERRED TO THE RAS AS OPPOSED TO THE ACAT/S?

-RAS is a great option for those requiring more immediate, entry level support to enable their loved one to remain at home.
+RAS is a great option for those requiring more immediate, entry-level support to enable their loved ones to remain at home.
 Often this is the assessment of choice even if an Aged Care Assessment is required.
 This is due to limited or slow access to more immediate supports and services due to the length of wait times for an Aged Care Assessment or Commonwealth Funded Package.
-The services via the RAS are often at basic entry level and may be short term only.
+The services via the RAS are often at a basic entry-level and may be short-term only.

 An Aged Care Assessment via the ACAT/S is available to all people over the age of 65 (50 years and over for Aboriginal and Torres Strait Islander People).
 People undertaking an Assessment may at the time also be seeking approvals for residential aged care and residential respite options.